The Pros and Cons of Kangaroo Leather

 Why Is Kangaroo Leather Banned In California

-California is notorious for being quick to regulate goods and services that can potentially be harmful to people or the environment.
-One such regulated good is kangaroo-based products.
-California’s ban on imported kangaroo leather and meat started in 1971 when American conservationists saw a huge decline in Australia’s kangaroo population.
 Following their expert assessment, kangaroos were put on the US endangered species list, and soon after, even Australia banned the exportation of kangaroo products.
-The bans were not heavily enforced on the Australian side and for 3 decades, Australian politicians and ‘roo export giants lobbied American lawmakers to remove the animal from the American endangered species list.
+The bans were not heavily enforced on the Australian side.
+For three decades, Australian politicians and ‘roo export giants lobbied American lawmakers to remove the animal from the American endangered species list.
 The American banned was lifted in 1995 but it still exists in California today.

 A Brief Timeline On California’s Kangaroo Ban

-- 1971 – American experts deemed kangaroo populations were declining rapidly
+- 1971: American experts deemed kangaroo populations were declining rapidly

-- 1973 – Australia banned the exports of kangaroo products
+- 1973: Australia banned the exports of kangaroo products

-- 1995 – The US lifted the ban but California’s ban remained in place
+- 1995: The US lifted the ban, but California’s ban remained in place

 Kangaroo Leather vs Cow Leather

-Even at a glance, cowhide and kangaroo leather have some visible differences.
+Even at a glance, cowhide and kangaroo leather have some stark differences.
 Going back to what was said before, kangaroo skin lacks sweat pores.
 The absence of these pores gives the hide more surface area filled with skin fibers.
-The densely packed fibers provide kangaroo leather with a superior structural makeup compared to cowhide.
-To the untrained eye, the kangaroo will resemble shell cordovan leather, another tough leather that is considered to be one of the best in the industry.

-How Is Kangaroo Leather Better Than Cow Leather?
+How Kangaroo Leather Is Better Than Cow Leather

 Kangaroo leather can be skived down and still retain much of its strength.
 For example,